 Update No. 2010-06-Fair Value Measurements and Disclosures (Topic 820): Improving Disclosures about Fair Value Measurements.
 Overall Subtopic (Subtopic 820-10) of the FASB Accounting Standards CodificationTM, originally issued as FASB Statement No. 157, Fair Value Measurements, is issued to provide updated guidance on disclosures of fair value measurements and increased financial reporting transparency.
 This Update provides amendments to Subtopic 820-10 that requires new disclosures to the following: 1.
 Transfers in and out of Levels 1 and 2.
-A reporting entity should disclose separately the amounts of significant transfers in and out of Level 2 fair value measurements using significant unobservable inputs (Level 3), a reporting entity should present separately information about purchases, sales, issuances, and settlements.
-In addition, this Update provides amendments to Subtopic 820-10 that clarifies existing disclosures as follows: 1.
-Level of disaggregation.
-A reporting entity should provide fair value measurement disclosures for each class of assets and liabilities.
+A reporting entity should disclose separately the amounts of significant transfers in and out of Level 2 fair value measurements and describe the reasons for the transfers.
+2. Activity in Level 3 fair value measurements using significant unobservable inputs (Level 3), a reporting entity should present separately information about purchases, sales, issuances, and settlements.
+In addition, this Update provide fair value measurement disclosures for each class of assets and liabilities.
 A class is often a subset of assets or liabilities within a line item in the statement of financial position.
 A reporting entity needs to use judgment in determining the appropriate classes of assets and liabilities.
 2. Disclosures about inputs and valuation techniques.
-A reporting entity should provide disclosures are required for fair value measurements and nonrecurring fair value measurements.
-Those disclosures are required for fair value for both recurring and nonrecurring fair value measurements.
-Those disclosures are required for fair value for both recurring and nonrecurring fair value measurements.
-Those disclosures are required for fair value measurements that fall in either Level 2 or Level 3.
+A reporting entity should provide disclosures about the valuation techniques and inputs used to measurements that fall in either Level 2 or Level 3.